gubareve/mathtool/README.md

 ![Crates.io](https://img.shields.io/crates/v/mathtool)
 ![Crates.io](https://img.shields.io/crates/l/mathtool)

-Mathtool is a collection of CLI's for math!
+Mathtool is a collection of CLI's that are useful for math!

 ## Installation